bramble-lang/bramble-lang/README.md

 The `./test/make-llvm.sh` script file will compile a given Braid project.

 ### Compiler Options
+#### Main Options
 - `input`: this is the location of a file or project directory that will be compiled.
 - `import`: specifies one or more Braid library projects to import for compiling the `input` project.
 - `output`: The name of the output binary file.
+- `manifest`: This will generate a manifest file, which will be used for importing the items defined in `input` project into other projects.
 - `emit`: Set this value to `llvm-ir` to emit the LLVM IR code as part of compilation.
-- `manifest`: This will generate a manifest file, which will be used for importing the items defined in `input` project into other projects.
+This is useful for looking at how code you have written is being compiled, for investigation, debugging, or optimization.
+It is also essential as an aid to working on the compiler itself, to verify that new language or compiler features are being correctly translated into LLVM IR.

+#### Compiler Developer Options:
+These options are primarily useful when directly working on the compiler itself.
+They allow you to gain insight into exactly what is happening in the compiler, how it is interpreting input source code, and what decisions it's making.
 - `log`: Set to `debug|info|error` to turn on logging during compilation.
 This is primarily used during compiler development.
 - `trace-lexer`: When enabled, the compiler will emit a describing how an input source code file is converted from text to tokens.
 - `trace-parser`: This will enable tracing during the parsing.
 Tracing allows you to see how the Parser stage is converting the input source code into an AST.